Aolinpike Gongyuan (Olympic Park) station

 Aolinpike Gongyuan (Olympic Park) station (奥林匹克公园站 (奧林匹克公園站, Àolínpǐkè Gōngyuán zhàn)) is an interchange station on Line 8 and Line 15 of the Beijing Subway.

 The station was named Olympic Green.
 It was renamed on December 31, 2021, to use Pinyin, though the English translation are still displayed in brackets underneath.

 Location

 It is located in Chaoyang District, Beijing.
 Outside the station is Olympic Green.
 The Olympic Green was built for the 2008 Summer Olympics.

 Station layout

-Both the line 8 and line 15 stations have underground island platforms.
+The Olympic Park Station on Line 8 is a two-story underground station with an island platform design.
+The main body of the station is 228.2 meters long and 24.9 meters wide.
+The station consists of two parts: the southern half is the platform for the Line 8 subway, and the northern half is the underground transfer platform for subway and express bus transfers (which is not yet open as of 2026).
+Passengers will be able to directly access the bus stop from the subway platform to transfer to a bus.

+The Olympic Park Station on Line 15 is a two-story, three-span underground station also with an island platform design.
+The main body of the station, located below the Datun Road Tunnel, was constructed using the cut-and-cover method.
+The station is 205.5 metres long and 23.3 metres wide in its standard section.

 Exits

 There are 7 exits, lettered B, D, E, F, G, H, and I. Exit F is accessible.